 - Automatic dispenser for hand sanitiser, table with sign asking clients to use this to wash their hands and then use the bell to let the practitioner know they’ve arrived

 - Clients will be met at the bottom of the stairs by practitioner and temperature may be checked before admission.
 If client is early or practitioner running late, client may be met by receptionist and shown where to wait (if space is available) or ask to return later (if no space is available).

-- Clients will be shown straight into treatment rooms
+- In most instances, clients will be shown straight into treatment rooms

 - Toilet facilities to be available as required – sign on toilet and wall asking clients to close the toilet seat before flushing to reduce risk of transmission